Raz0rGithub/Wetland-CH4/README.md

 ## Format

 ### HTML Pages
-* home.html, index.html - Website homepage.
-Default page for webhost is index.html, so index.html is a clone of home.html.
+* home.html - Website homepage with interactive 3d Earth render, along with a timeline to visualize the full dataset.
-* overview.html - A general overview of the dataset and project.
+* overview.html - A general overview of the dataset and project, as well as the download link.
 * dataset.html - A page displaying many visualizations of the dataset across regions and timeframes.
 * sites.html - A page mapping and detailing each In-Situ site used in the dataset.
 * methodology.html - A template page intended for display of methodology.